kclick91/ProbabilityMaster/README.md

 6. Form lists of distributions as if the weight array is DNA for something that is described by each list at different instants of time.

+7. Distribute focus on different areas, stages, tasks etc. of a project

 ## Machine Learning ##
 1. Random and automated distributions based on designed weights.